Welcome to Bermuda!

 Land Title Registration

-If you lease instead of own an apartment or condominium or home, note carefully that you will not rent by the month but will lease for a specific, mutually-agreed time.
+If you lease instead of own an apartment or condominium or home, you will not rent by the month but will lease for a specific, mutually-agreed time.
 Leases are legal and breakage of a lease should not be attempted without risk of a severe penalty.
 If an employer, not a professional newcomer employee, signs a lease, great care should be taken by the employee not to put the employer at risk.
 The employee will still be liable to the employer for payment of utilities, conduct and care and interior maintenance of the leased property.

 Littering of residential premises